Digital by Default: Building NHS-Ready Community Services That Meet Data & DSPT Standards

 🧭 Key Takeaways

-• 💻 NHS and ICS tenders now score digital maturity at 10–20% — you must evidence DSPT, data security, and outcome dashboards.
+• 💻 NHS and ICS tenders now score digital maturity at 10–20% — you must evidence DSPT, data security, and dashboards.